project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

             "translations": "{\"hi\":\"ABC-अनुवाद\",\"ta\":\"ABC மொழிபெயர்ப்பு\"}",
             "name": "ABC",
             "description": "Framework for ABC Management",
-            "type": "",
+            "type": "Others",
             "objectType": "Framework"
             }
         }
     }

+**Description of Parameters**

+Identifier: The name of the framework as provided by the organization

+Code: A user defined value that is used as the framework identifier

+Translations: Enables framework in different languages

+Name: Name of the organization

+Description: Describes the framework

+Type: defines the type of content

+Object Type:

+#### Validating a Category

+1. Use [Search Category API](../apis/framework/#operation/FrameworkV1CategorySearchPost) to fetch the list of the available master categories.

+Path for searching the category: ```{{host}}/framework/v1/category/master/search```

+##### Request Body for Searching master Categories

+    {
+        "request": {
+            "search":{
+            "status":"Live"
+            }
+        }
+    }

+**Description of Parameters**

+Status: The depict the category with **Live** status

+##### Response Body for Searching master Categories

+    {
+    "responseCode": "OK",
+    "result": {
+        "count": 5,
+        "categories": [
+            {
+                "identifier": "board",
+                "code": "board",
+                ...
+                "status": "Live"
+            },
+            {
+                "identifier": "gradeLevel",
+                "code": "gradeLevel",
+                ...
+                "status": "Live"
+            },
+            {
+                "identifier": "subject",
+                "code": "subject",
+                ...
+                "status": "Live"
+            },
+            {
+                "identifier": "medium",
+                "code": "medium",
+                ...
+                "status": "Live"
+            },
+            {
+                "identifier": "topic",
+                "code": "topic",
+                ...
+                "status": "Live"
+            },
+            ]
+        }
+    }

+**Description of Parameters**

+Identifier: The name of the existing category

+Code: A user defined value that is used as the category identifier

+> Note: If you need to add a master category that doesnot exist in the master list of the existing category, you must send a request to [Sunbird Team](mailto:info@sunbird.org?subject=Request for new Category).
+The request must have following values:
+>   - Name of the category
+>   - Description
+>   - Data type of the category is string (contain Alphanumeric values and )
+>
+> The Sunbird team sends the attributes of the created category

-#### Rename Category
+#### Creating Category for the Instance

 1. Use the [Add Category API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CreatePost), to create a new category in the framework.

-> Note: They must send a request to [Sunbird Team](info@sunbird.org) for creating new category.
+2. Path for adding the category: ```{{host}}api/framework/v1/category/create```

 The sample values provided in the request body are indicative.
 The API describes the procedure to change the label(resources) of an existing category(subject):

-2. Path for creating category: `{{host}}/framework/v1/category/create?framework=abc1`

-##### Request Body to Rename Categories
+##### Request Body for creating Category

     {
     "request": {
-        "category":{
-            "name":"resources",
-            "description":"Subject is changed to Resources",
-            "code":"subject"
+    "category": {
+        "code": "resource",
+        "name": "Resource",
+        "description": "string",
         }
     }

-    }
+**Description of Parameters**

+Code: A user defined value that is used as the category identifier

+Name: The name of the category

+Description: Describes the category

-##### Response Body to Rename Categories
+##### Response Body for creating Category

     {
         "responseCode": "OK",
         "result": {
-            "node_id": "abc_subject",
+            "node_id": "abc_resource",
             "versionKey": "1535716551605"
             }
     }

+**Description of Parameters**

+Node ID: The name of the framework as provided by the organization

+Version Key: Identifies the version of changed object

 #### Create a Term